 Engaging Inequities and Imagining More Equitable Futures through Play

-In the afterschool club that we have designed to support culturally relevant and meaningful learning and teaching, we privilege play as a central means for engaging issues of equity.
+In an effort to support culturally relevant and meaningful learning and teaching, we privilege play as a central means for engaging issues of equity at EPIC.
 Play is the language children speak to make sense of their world, and to begin to develop answers to questions about their role in it (Davies, 2003; Gallas, 1998; Lindqvist, 1995, 2001; Paley, 2010, 2004; Vygotsky, 1978).
 When children are faced with a tension in their social order, or an upsetting event that they need to process, they turn to play as a way to work through problems and imagine new possibilities for themselves.
 We view play as a form of improvised storytelling, in which children develop characters, take on identities and roles, and experiment with multiple storylines and endings (Galman, 2017; Paley, 1984; Wohlwend, 2012, 2009).
 Children’s play includes both recurring and improvised elements that allow them to create imaginary worlds in which “new metaphors, new forms of social relations, and new patterns of power and desire are explored” (Davies, 2003, p.
 167).
 At EPIC, we encourage children to play through familiar media narratives so that they can embody and feel the constraints of stereotypical characters, actions, and plot lines and improvise ways to play around these obstacles (Ferholt, 2009, 2010; Wohlwend, 2013).
 In this regard, play is not a means of escaping reality; rather, it is a means of making sense of it.

 Our positioning of play as a form of equity-oriented learning has roots in an agentic framing of who children are, and what childhood is.
 The conception of children as human beings rather than human becomings is a fairly recent development (Corsaro, 2005; James, 2009).
 Prior to this, the predominant view was that children were worthy of study insofar as they were able to provide insight into adult life and specifically, the transition into adulthood (Christensen & James, 2008; Piaget, 1969; Woodhead, 2009; Woodhead & Faulkner 2008).
 Despite a shift in the academic theorization of childhood, the dominant paradigm is still hugely influential in popular understanding and in practice (Casteñeda, 2010; James, 1993; Stockton, 2009).